 Types of Bankruptcy in Missouri

 Our firm handles two types of bankruptcy filings: Chapter 7 and Chapter 13.
-The main difference between these two options is liquidation versus reorganization.
+The main difference between these options is liquidation versus reorganization.

 Chapter 7 Bankruptcy